PANDA HAS NOW CEASED TRADING

-At our Board meeting of 17th April 2018, a unanimous decision was made to dissolve the organisation and we aim to cease trading on 25th June 2018.
+At our Board meeting of 25th June 2018, a resolution was passed to dissolve the organisation.

 A tiny organisation, PANDA has managed for many years to punch above it’s weight, working strategically and creatively to provide support to many individuals.
 The Board and staff are proud of our many achievements: